pbs-assess/gfiphc/README.md

 The latter example is being used to generate predators of Haida Gwaii Pacific Herring as information for a Case Study in DFO's Ecoystem Approach to Fisheries Management initiative.

-Users outside of PBS can request someone at PBS to extract the data (try Andrew Edwards first) and then the analyses within the package will work.
+Users outside of PBS can request someone at PBS to extract the data (try Andrew Edwards first - he has the data extracted and saved from running the `All species` vignette below) and then the analyses within the package will work.
 The set-level information (not species specific) is built into the package, as is some species-specific data.

 ## Vignettes